Discuss the dilemma

 1. Introduction

-Democratic Republic of Congo is a country with the largest expanse of tropical forest in the continent Africans.
+Congo is a country with the largest expanse of tropical forest in the continent

 Containing more than 11,000 species of plants, 450 mammals, 1.150 birds, reptiles and 200 300 amphibians.